pasky/michi/README.md

 simplicity and clear code is preferred over optimization (after all, it's in Python!).

+Note that while all strong Computer Go programs currently use the MCTS algorithm, there are many particular variants, differing particularly regarding the playout policy mechanics and the way tree node priors are constructed and incorporated (this is not about individual heuristics but the way they are integrated).
+Michi uses the MCTS flavor used in Pachi and Fuego, but e.g. Zen and CrazyStone take quite a different approach to this.

 The ethymology of Michi is "Minimalistic Pachi".
 If you would like to try your hands at hacking a competitive Computer Go engine, try Pachi! :-) Michi has been inspired by Sunfish - a minimalistic chess engine.